 I’m also grateful for sweet friends like Colleen who captured my dog’s happy personality in a portrait.
 You can read and view her process for creating his portrait on her blog.

 How you can get your own custom pet portrait from the very talented Colleen?
 To start the process, visit her Etsy shop:

 Then select your portrait size, number of animals, and the medium (Acrylic, Watercolor, Colored Pencil, Ink or a combo).
 Colleen will contact you to request a photo (or more) of your pet.
 She will create a beautiful portrait that captures your fur baby’s personality.

 This was the photo she used of Buddy and the final painting:

 Now our portrait is displayed in the kitchen hutch I built.
 The details and fine lines in the fur and his smile are amazing!

 It’s a nice reminder of how grateful we are to have adopted this sweet stray who came to us three years ago.
 And what a sweet and happy dog he is when he’s feeling well.

-Be sure to order your custom pet portrait from Colleen before October 31, 2014.
-The discount code HANDYDOG will expire on Nov.
-1st.
 A pet portrait would make a perfect Christmas or Birthday gift for someone!
 Don’t wait because her portraits are created on a first come first serve basis and this is a great price for a limited time.